rsmmr/git-notifier/README.rst

         branch with ``-`` to *exclude* it: then all but the excluded ones are reported. ``<branches>`` is a list of comma-separated names of heads to treat this way.

+    ``--commitsonly``
+        Does not report changes to tags or branches, only new commits.

     ``--debug``
         Prints the mails that would normally be generated to